mathialakan/miniAutoDock-GPU/README.md

 # miniAutoDock-GPU

  A miniapp based on [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU).
 This app mainly focuses the performance portability and targets NVIDIA and AMD GPUs.
+The miniAD is available under GNU GPL version 2 and/or LGPL version 2.1 license

 # Programming Base (API/ Model)